-Hampshire, B. and Tyndall, I. (2024) Effect of Target differentiation, prioritization, and environmental clutter on quiet eye duration in first person shooter esports: A brief report pilot study.
-Journal of Electronic Gaming and Esports. pp. 1-27.
-ISSN 2836-3523 (In Press)
+Hampshire, B. and Tyndall, I. (2024) Effect of target differentiation, prioritization, and environmental clutter on quiet eye duration in first person shooter esports: A brief report pilot study.
+Journal of Electronic Gaming and Esports, 2 (1). pp. 1-7.
+ISSN 2836-3523

-Accepted Hampshire & Tyndall Quiet Eye JEGE MS.docx - Accepted Version
+Accepted Hampshire & Tyndall Quiet Eye JEGE MS.pdf - Accepted Version

 Abstract